masterz3rr/Quiz-Management/README.md

 # Quiz management

 This web application is written with django, a high-level Python web framework that encourages rapid development and clean, pragmatic design, that is used to create quizzes and manage the entire process in an online setting.
-Much more like of any other quiz management tools such as codechum, google form, kahoot where a teacher can manage his/her quizzes from creation to student result data analytics(student scores/turn out).
-See screenshots for the overview of the project.
+This tool empowers teachers to be quiz masters, offering a complete workflow from designing quizzes to extracting insights from student scores and participation data.
+It's like Google Forms, Kahoot and CodeChum.

 To showcase my skills in web development and mastery of Python's Django framework, I created this web app for my Web Information Systems class.
 It demonstrates:
 - Implementing different user types and access levels using Django's built-in User Model and Groups functionality.